-Crowdfunding allows every geek, every artist and creator to get his or her business off the ground.
+Crowdfunding allows every geek, artist, and creator to get his or her business off the ground.
 Even if they normally wouldn’t stand a chance to get the necessary tools to fulfill their dreams.
 Learn more about this concept and get inspired by its possibilities.

 You can watch Capital C on YouTube for $2.99 or on Google Play.

 A classic.
 Although this documentary is from 2006, it is still as valid as ever before.
 It reveals the world of long-term solo travelers who follow their dreams and travel the world.